Resources

-• To create an integrated suite of knowledge tools that anyone can use and distribute, for free, in digital and print form
+- To create an integrated suite of knowledge tools that anyone can use, and which are simple enough for a child to understand

-(3) The large HeatKills flyer (JPG & PDF, with tear-off tabs)
+(3) The large HEATKILLS.us™ flyer (JPG & PDF, with tear-off tabs)

 This slide show was designed from the ground up, over a number of years, to provide a plain-language "crash course" on the basics of heatstroke and dog physiology, and why they can begin to suffer organ and brain damage within 10 minutes of being left in a hot car.